cisagov/get.gov/pages/domains/domains_before.md

 ## What happens after you request your .gov domain

 We’ll review your request.
 This usually takes 20 business days.
-During this review we’ll verify that your:
+During this review we’ll verify that:
 - Your organization is eligible for a .gov domain
 - You work at the organization and/or can make requests on its behalf
 - Your requested domain meets our naming requirements